yetulaxman/Intervene_nextflow/_hands-on/nf-core-hyperqueue.md

 module load nextflow/22.10.1
 module load hyperqueue

-# To avoid disck space errors on home directory, use current working or other writable directory
+# To avoid disk space errors on home directory, use current working or other writable directory as chache/tmpdir for container images are created.
 export APPTAINER_TMPDIR=$PWD
 export APPTAINER_CACHEDIR=$PWD